microbuilderz/AWS/CoudPractitioner/AWS-course.md

 ### Encryption

-- Key Management Service KMS, by default CloudTrail, S3 Glacier and Storage Gateway.
+- Key Management Service KMS : is a fully managed AWS service. **Customers can not manage their own keys**. by default CloudTrail, S3 Glacier and Storage Gateway.
-- CloudHSM : Customers manage their own keys using hardware Security.
+- CloudHSM : Customers **manage their own keys** using **hardware Security**.

 ### Secrets Manager